w-kuipers/UniqueID/README.md

     simpleUID.string(length=20, prefix='start')

-All functions will take the same arguments, existing functions are:
+All functions will will take the arguments `length` and `prefix`, existing functions are:
 | Function        | Args(with default)           | Returns  |
 | ------------- |:-------------:| -----:|
 | string      | length=6, prefix  | 6 character long string |